AI slop: On social media

+AI image and video slop have proliferated on social media in part because it can generate revenue for its creators on Facebook and TikTok, most notably affecting Facebook.
+This incentivizes individuals from developing countries to create images that appeal to audiences in the United States, which attract higher advertising rates.
+A medical student in India said he made thousands of dollars each month from low effort, AI-generated images on Instagram and Fanvue.
+After his first attempt to go viral failed, he refined his social media posts to include MAGA rhetoric to appeal to conservative American men, creating the influencer character "Emily Hart" with AI.
+He tried the same tactic with a politically progressive message, but he said it was quickly rejected as "AI slop".

-The journalist Jason Koebler speculated that the bizarre nature of some of the content may be due to the creators using Hindi, Urdu, and Vietnamese prompts (languages which are underrepresented in the model's training data), or using erratic speech-to-text methods to translate their intentions into English.
+The journalist Jason Koebler speculated in an article for 404 Media that the bizarre nature of some of the content may be due to the creators using Hindi, Urdu, and Vietnamese prompts (languages which are underrepresented in the model's training data), or using erratic speech-to-text methods to translate their intentions into English.
 Speaking to New York magazine, a Kenyan creator of slop images described giving ChatGPT prompts such as "WRITE ME 10 PROMPT picture OF JESUS WHICH WILLING BRING HIGH ENGAGEMENT ON FACEBOOK[sic]", and then feeding those created prompts into a text-to-image AI model such as Midjourney.

 AI-generated images of plants and plant care misinformation have proliferated on social media.
 Online retailers have used AI-generated images of flowers to sell seeds of plants that do not actually exist.
-Many online houseplant communities have banned AI generated content but struggle to moderate large volumes of content posted by bots.

-Facebook spammers have been reported as AI-generating images of Holocaust victims with fake stories; in reality there are only a handful of historical photographs taken at Auschwitz.
+Many online houseplant communities have banned AI-generated content but struggle to moderate large volumes of content posted by bots.
+Facebook spammers have been reported as AI-generating images of Holocaust victims with fake stories; in reality there are only a handful of historical photographs taken at Auschwitz concentration camp.
 The posters were described as "slop accounts", and the Auschwitz Memorial museum called the images a "dangerous distortion".
 History-focused Facebook groups also have been inundated with AI-generated "historical" photos.

-Slopper, a pejorative slang term derived from "AI slop", was coined in 2025 to describe someone who is overly reliant on generative AI tools like ChatGPT.